Smaug123/static-site-pipeline/hugo/content/reading-list/index.md

 # Have read

+*   The Diamond Age (A Young Lady's Illustrated Primer), by Neal Stephenson.
+After so long having the Primer in my vocabulary without having read the source of the meme, I finally did it when encountering Andy Matuschak's [Exorcising Us of the Primer](https://andymatuschak.org/primer/) and decided that actually reading the book was a prerequisite.
+Good book, maybe 7/10.
+Loved the presentation of how globalised societies can factor into tribes; loved the central idea of a device for rapidly teaching a child to be a fully rounded adult, and the periodic demonstrations that Nell is learning real skills in the real world thanks to her study.
+Slightly perturbed by the strange sex cult that appears to be obligatory in this kind of book.
+I'm excited to receive my [Daylight Computer](https://daylightcomputer.com/) because I hope it (plus [Claude](https://claude.ai)) can be some shadow of the Primer, although I've actually had some trouble finding a prompt that has Claude come close to enacting the Primer.
+*   We Could Be So Good, by Cat Sebastian.
+Heartwarming and cute!
+I've never actually read anything that explored this period of gay history, and it was very gripping.
+*   A Fire Upon The Deep, by Vernor Vinge.
+Really enjoyed this.
+Lots of little throwaway bits that just stayed with me ("of course our culture has spent vast amounts of leisure time working out the shortest route to bootstrapping Civilisation on a new planet", the Tines' physical construction, the idea that some cultures are impossible in some regimes of physics).
+*   In Praise of Shadows, by Jun'ichirō Tanizaki.
+Obviously heavily romanticised, but I enjoyed this a lot.
+(In fact I have recently been using an audiobook of this, narrated by David Rintoul, to fall asleep to; his voice and the content are both great for that.)
+Some of this is actually rather sad: an old man, seeing a Western future overtake the culture of which he is a part.
+The aesthetic pictures his words paint are often beautiful.
 *   Slaughterhouse Five, by Kurt Vonnegut.
 Indeed pretty depressing!
 I actually found this quite gripping, like you were really getting to know the protagonist, which I wasn't expecting.
 Felt like it did a good job of portraying a broken numbed soldier.
 *   Accelerando, by Charles Stross.
 Weird book, which I guess is the point.
 I had to struggle through the first few decades, because I found the style very offputting.
 (Even later, the gratuitous use of jargon like "ackles": I know what an [ACL](https://en.wikipedia.org/wiki/Access-control_list) is, and perhaps such words will indeed be common in the future, but it really felt like the author was "just showing off" some basic computing knowledge.)
 The general idea was pretty cool, though!
 *   Red Side Story, by Jasper Fforde, the second in the Shades of Grey series.
 I'm afraid I didn't enjoy this as much as the first book.
 There's a bunch of gripping worldbuilding here, but the first book was full of endearing naïvité from all characters, and this one was more "serious characters who happen to be in a whimsical setting".